FAQs about the Program

 What makes this program different from others?
 Why should I attend?

 The GHRUP is a unique course developed to fill a gap in the traditional university curriculum.
-25 students from all around the world, are hand picked to come to Toronto and learn from the leading experts in the field of Genocide and Human Rights Studies.
-The course provides participants with the intellectual framework to understand the complex issues related to genocide and the examination of several major case studies provides the foundation for comparative analysis, After taking this course, you will leave with a better understanding of human rights and well equipped with the tools to help pursue your careers in the field.
+Students from all around the world, are hand-picked to come to Toronto and learn from the leading experts in the field of Genocide and Human Rights Studies.
+The course provides participants with the intellectual framework to understand the complex issues related to genocide and the examination of several major case studies provides the foundation for comparative analysis.
+After taking this course, you will leave with a better understanding of human rights and well equipped with the tools to help pursue your careers in the field.
 You will learn how genocide is a shared universal experience and will meet like-minded youth from all over the world.

 What is the admission process?

-All complete applications are reviewed in June by the Admissions Committee, consisting of university professors and IIGHRS Academic Board members.
+All complete applications are reviewed in May by the Admissions Committee, consisting of university professors and IIGHRS Academic Board members.
 Because of the seminar nature of the course, only a limited number of applicants are admitted to the program.
 Selection will be based on a combination of strength of interest, scholastic aptitude, and relevance of the course to the candidate's future.
-It is recommended that Applications by international students be submitted as early as possible as there may be complications and/or delays in obtaining a Canadian visa.

 Where can I get the required reading materials for the course ahead of time?